Cellular-automaton decoders for topological quantum memories

-\mjk{Our schemes have two main conceptual imperfections in their present formulation. \mih{First,} that the field velocity $c$ has to scale logarithmically with the system size $L$, and \mih{second}, that the resolution of the field, when represented digitally, also scales logarithmically with $L$.
-In analogy to the seminal work of Gacs~\cite{Gacs,gray2001} on the resolution of the positive rates conjecture, one could expect that there exists a local cellular automaton decoder with update rules that are strictly system size independent.} \earl{Harrington sketched such a program for toric code decoders~\cite{Harrington2004}, but only gave explicit details for a scheme with logarithmic overhead. \mjk{Unfortunately, in Gacs' original work, the proven noise threshold is prohibitively small ($\sim 2^{-1000}$), although the actual threshold might be considerably larger~\cite{gray2001}.
-Hence, the requirements might render the proposal practically infeasible.} Furthermore, Gacs' or Harrington's update rules are very complicated, requiring more sophisticated computing hardware than our scheme.
-Our proposals have high thresholds} \mjk{with only logarithmic system size dependences \mih{for local parameters}, and are therefore fully adequate for realistic implementations.}
+The second class of ideas is also based on cellular automata.
+It is commonly believed, that quantum error correction in two dimensions is related to the positive rates conjecture for classical systems in 1D.
+In analogy to the seminal work of Gacs~\cite{Gacs,gray2001} on the resolution of the positive rates conjecture, one could expect that there exists a local cellular automaton decoder with update rules that are strictly system size independent.
+Harrington sketches such a program for toric code decoders~\cite{Harrington2004}, but only gives explicit details for a scheme with logarithmic overhead.
+Unfortunately, in Gacs' original work, the proven noise threshold is prohibitively small ($\sim 2^{-1000}$), although the actual threshold might be considerably larger~\cite{gray2001}.
+Hence, the requirements might render the proposal practically infeasible.
+Furthermore, Gacs' or Harrington's update rules are more complicated than ours, again requiring more sophisticated computing hardware.
+Our proposals are based on physically motivated rules, have high thresholds with only logarithmic system size dependences for local parameters, and are therefore fully adequate for realistic implementations.

 Our proposed 3D decoder and the analysis of the field profile is based on a working principle that is fundamentally different from all previous classes of approach.
 It is the only proposal that could be implemented on a simple multi-core architecture with cores storing a single variable and mundane I/O protocols (no message routing).
 The surprising result of our work is, that all the information that is required for local decoding decisions can be encoded in a physically motivated, attractive scalar field.
 The propagation of information using a field also implies intrinsic robustness against small deviations in field values and updates.
 Indeed, preliminary results indicate that our scheme also works if the local rules are applied asynchronously, relaxing the requirement for perfect synchronous operation of the decoding unit.